DunaSpice/2p3/README.md

 # 2p3
 AN AI system administrator.
-Helps with any back end that you need done) Use very simple create .just run t
+Helps with any back end that you need done)

+Use:

+modify .env with your key
+run the script
+try what use for this subprocess executor you can think of and share back)